 Penzance to Bristol Chanel (South West Atlantic Coast)

-Liverpool to Gretna (North West)
+Liverpool to Gretna (North Western Coast)

 National Trails :

-Cleveland Way (anti-clockwise) : (★★★★★) (North Yorkshire Moors)
+Cleveland Way (★★★★★) - North Yorkshire Moors

-This is a varied trail that if combined with the Tabular Hills Way (yet to be added on here) runs in a complete loop.
-This includes fantastic views from the hills out to the surrounding areas - both at Sutton Bank and for much of the trip round - plus grouse moorland.
-This moorland is at its best in August when in flower.
 The coastal section is a dramatic coastline, with dolphins, fishing villages and the larger coastal resorts of Whitby and Scarborough.
 It is worth continuing on from Filey down to Bempton to see the puffins if visiting at the right time of year (you can take the train from Filey).
 A very varied but often overlooked trail that isn't quite as brutal as some of the other trails.

-Cotswold Way (planned in the future) (Cotswolds)
+Cotswold Way (planned in the future) - Cotswolds

-Glyndwr's Way (no plans to walk) (Wales)
+Glyndwr's Way (no plans to walk) - Wales

-This is a superb history filled walk, walking along the furthest extent of the Roman Empire.
-In general the walk is fabulous (particularly in the middle), but it does have a less enjoyable section that runs through Newcastle (Heddon-on-the-Wall marks the end of the good bit, but you could just as easily end the walk here and catch the train home from Wylam).
 It is generally best walked west-to-east as that keeps the wind behind.
 This can mean a slightly disappointing end at Wallsend, but what I would recommend is to go west-to-east and then continue on to North Shields (or take the metro) - from here you can take the ferry across to South Shields.
 At South Shields you will find the more substantial Arbeia Roman Fort (free to visit), which includes a reconstructed West Gate.
 This formed part of the defenses for Hadrian's Wall and feels a more fitting end to the walk.
-The trail itself is fairly short, but doesn't track through the towns so can be an awkward one to plan unless you fancy camping, but glamping pods have been popping up along the route in recent years.

-The North Downs Way is a very charming trail to walk along that blends older England with a certain amount of modernity (in the form of towns, motorways and railways).
+North Downs Way is a very charming trail to walk along that blends older England with a certain amount of modernity (in the form of towns, motorways and railways).
 Since it passes through built up areas it is a very easy trail to plan, but the route manages to retain a countryside feel throughout the length of the trail (even as it runs parallel to motorways).
-It is one of my favorite trails and has highlights at St Martha's, Box Hill, Colley Hill, Ceasars Camp, Wye Downs - and with the section from Detling to Lenham.

 - Prestatyn to Ruthin (planned in the future)